 If you are buying a suitcase because you want to add another one to your existing luggage collection, make sure you get something you will use.
 Don’t get a 32” suitcase just because you don’t own one – if you’ve got this far without it, chances are you won’t use it too often.
 And if you are not using it often, then you are not getting your money’s worth.

 Instead, consider which size you’re currently using most frequently.
-And then get another one – it’s good to have backup if your favorite suitcase gets damaged beyond repair.
-Plus, if you’re always travelling with a 21” carry on, then you will definitely get your money’s worth if you buy another one of those.
+And then get another one – it’s good to have a backup if your favorite suitcase gets damaged beyond repair.
+Plus, if you’re always traveling with a 21” carry-on, then you will definitely get your money’s worth if you buy another one of those.

 It’s kind of like buying perfume online – would you rather buy another bottle of your favorite perfume, or order something you’ve never smelled before and risk not liking it?

-Are we talking about summer or winter holidays?
+Are we talking about the summer or winter holidays?
 Because the difference is huge.